 We left London the next morning to head back to Dublin, already making plans for our return to visit the Warner Bros. set of Harry Potter and other sites we didn’t quite get the chance to see.

-My second semester is in full swing now, and we’re in the thick of our plans for everywhere we’re going in the next couple months before our time here in Europe is done.
-We all now have an unspoken agreement that we won’t mention how many weeks we have left, because we can’t bear the thought of this magic coming to an end.
+My second semester is in full swing now, and we’re in the thick of our plans for everywhere we’re going in the next couple of months before our time here in Europe is done.
+We all now have an unspoken agreement that we won’t mention how many weeks we have left because we can’t bear the thought of this magic coming to an end.
 Either way, you can trust that I’m going to make the most of it.